 Subject: Warning letter for misconduct

-Mr/Ms is already being investigated for his/her conduct and a disciplinary committee will soon sit down to take a decision on this case.
+Mr/Ms is already being investigated for his/her conduct and a disciplinary committee will soon sit down to decide on this case.
 This letter is a warning against negligence in the future.
 You as a financial expert must understand the importance of receipts before you make any adjustments to the company’s financial records.

 You may be called in for an explanation by the disciplinary committee in the coming week.
 You are expected to cooperate with the committee.